kallaway/100-days-of-code/log.md

 I'm feeling confident, I feel good, not too stressed.
 I've realised a progress in my programming and I am also getting better at usin github.
 Each day i'm getting closer to getting my responsive web design certification on freeCodeCamp.

 **Link(s) to work**:[Tribute Page](https://github.com/nalowageena654/Tribute-Page1)

+### Day 8: September 13, 2021

+**Today's Progress**:Added more styling to the tribute page.
+I think it looks very good now.
+All i have to do now is to centralise the image within its parent element.

+**Thoughts**
+It was quite frustrating for me because I was not able to implement the last user story.
+The test always show me 9/10 no matter what i do.
+But overall i feel good about my work.
+Lately, i have been doing research on opensource because i also want to start contributing but then again i am still a github beginner and for me it is not so easy.

+**Link(s) to work**:[Tribute Page](https://github.com/nalowageena654/Tribute-Page1)